Picture Book Art

 Juvenile Picture Books - Ej Law

-John Lawrence creates his art by etching the pictures into vinyl plates, inking each color separately and then printing.
-Woodcut block printing artwork has a long history and Lawrence follows in that tradition.
-His work has a precision that can't really be created any other way.
-The chick in the story making the animal sounds is also very cute.
+John Lawrence creates his art by etching the pictures into vinyl plates, inking each color separately, and then printing.
+Woodcut block printing artwork has a long history and Lawrence follows in that tradition; his work has a precision that can't really be created any other way.

 Where the Wild Things Are